-Literacy Children will do lots of mark making as they make lost sheep posters for Little Bo Peep and Get Well Soon cards for Humpty Dumpty.
-We will work in groups as children have fun sharing ideas and exploring rhymes as they change words in favourite nursery rhymes to make up their own silly versions.
-Physical Development Children will develop fine motor skills to support their pencil grip and writing.
+Children will take part in a daily phonics lesson to learn new letter sounds and to consolidate their existing knowledge.
+They will be given lots of opportunities to apply their phonic knowledge in independent writing as they make lost sheep posters for Little Bo Peep and Get Well Soon cards for Humpty Dumpty.
+We will be doing lots of work on rhyming words and children will have fun exploring their own ideas as they change words in rhymes to make up their own silly versions.

+Physical Development

+Children will develop fine motor skills to support their pencil grip and writing.
 They will use play dough to make jam tarts for the Queen of Hearts and peg clothes onto the washing line like the maid from Sing a Song of Sixpence.
 We might even manage to tie a shoe lace with the 'old woman who lived in a shoe'!
-Children will develop gross motor skills as they move like different characters marching up and down like the Grand Old Duke of York, crawling like Incy Wincy Spider and carrying buckets like Jack and Jill.
+Children will develop gross motor skills as they move like different characters - marching up and down like the Grand Old Duke of York, crawling like Incy Wincy Spider and carrying buckets like Jack and Jill.
+Please ensure your child has their PE kit on their peg every day.
+Label all kit.